Marketing

 3. Customer Journey Insights: Attribution offers a detailed view of how your customers interact with your brand across multiple touchpoints.
 This allows for a deeper understanding of the buyer’s journey, enabling more personalized marketing strategies that can significantly increase conversion rates.

-How Reporting and Attribution Work Together
+How does Attribution Report Work Together

 Despite their differences, reporting and attribution are complementary.
 Reporting provides the foundational data—such as leads generated, CTRs, and ROI—while attribution adds context by breaking down how each touchpoint contributed to those results.
 When used together, they provide a full 360-degree view of marketing performance.